ADA Compliance for Websites in Plain English

 And we don’t know about demand letters because those don’t go on public record.

-The best course of action is to get started as soon as possible.
-Auditing and remediating your current website can take multiple months to complete.
+The best course of action to prevent litigation is to get started remediating accessibility issues as soon as possible.